gchq/Gaffer/store-implementation/hbase-store/README.md

 - Store Validation - HBase's coprocessors are used to validate the elements in the background so ensure old/invalid data is deleted.

-This Gaffer store implementation is very similar to the HBase Store.
+This Gaffer store implementation is very similar to the Accumulo Store.
 One main difference is that due to constraints with HBase's column families the Gaffer group is store at the beginning of the column qualifier - this means filtering on groups is not as efficient as in HBase.
-Please note that currently this store does not implement some of the advanced operations provided in the HBase store.
+Please note that currently this store does not implement some of the advanced operations provided in the Accumulo store.

 - Scalability to large volumes of data;
 - The ability to store any properties (subject to serialisers being provided if Gaffer is not aware of the objects);